Senate rejects effort to restrain Trump on Iran as GOP backs his strikes on nuclear sites

-WASHINGTON — (AP) — Democratic efforts in the Senate to prevent President Donald Trump from further escalating with Iran fell short Friday, with Republicans opposed to a resolution marking Congress’ first attempt to reassert its war powers following U.S. strikes on Iranian nuclear sites.
+WASHINGTON — (AP) — Democratic efforts in the Senate to prevent President Donald Trump from further escalating with Iran fell short Friday, with Republicans blocking a resolution that marked Congress’ first attempt to reassert its war powers following U.S. strikes on Iranian nuclear sites.

 The resolution, authored by Sen. Tim Kaine of Virginia, aimed to affirm that Trump should seek authorization from Congress before launching more military action against Iran.
 Asked Friday if he would bomb Iranian nuclear sites again if he deemed necessary, Trump said, "Sure, without question."

-Passage of the resolution was seen as a long shot.
-Republicans have a 53-47 majority in the Senate, and have overwhelmingly stood with the president in support of his decision to strike Iran.
+The measure was defeated in a 53-47 vote in the Republican-held Senate.
+One Democrat, Sen. John Fetterman of Pennsylvania, joined Republicans in opposition, while Sen. Rand Paul of Kentucky was the only Republican to vote in favor.

-Most say that Iran posed an imminent threat that required decisive action from Trump, and they backed his decision to bomb three Iranian nuclear sites last weekend without seeking congressional approval.
+Most Republicans have said Iran posed an imminent threat that required decisive action from Trump, and they backed his decision to bomb three Iranian nuclear sites last weekend without seeking congressional approval.

 “Of course, we can debate the scope and strategy of our military engagements,” said Sen. Bill Hagerty, R-Tenn.
 “But we must not shackle our president in the middle of a crisis when lives are on the line.”